-2. The Notes of Series 1, when duly issued from time to time in the form authorized by and otherwise in compliance with the Resolution, executed by a duly authorized official of the Department and authenticated by the Issuing and Paying Agent, in all respects in accordance with the Resolution and the Issuing and Paying Agent Agreement against payment therefor, will constitute the valid and binding limited obligations of the Department, payable only out of the Revenues (as that term is defined in the Resolution) and moneys and securities held, and accounts established, under the Resolution.
+2. The Notes of Series 2, when issued from time to time in the form authorized by and otherwise in compliance with the Resolution and authenticated by the Issuing and Paying Agent, in all respects in accordance with the Resolution and the Issuing and Paying Agent Agreement against payment therefor, will constitute valid and binding limited obligations of the Department, payable only out of the Revenues (as that term is defined in the Resolution) and moneys and securities held, and accounts established, under the Resolution.

-3. The Notes of Series 1, when issued in the form authorized by the Resolution and authenticated by the Issuing and Paying Agent, in all respects in accordance with the Resolution and the Issuing and Paying Agent Agreement, will be secured by a first and direct charge and lien upon the Revenues and all moneys and securities held, and accounts established, under the Resolution (except amounts held in any Rebate Fund established under the Resolution), subject only to the provisions of the Resolution permitting the payment or use of such Revenues, moneys, securities and accounts for the purposes, in the manner and upon the terms and conditions set forth in the Resolution.
-The Notes of Series 1 are not secured by any other property or moneys of the Department.
+3. The Notes of Series 2, when issued in the form authorized by the Resolution and authenticated by the Issuing and Paying Agent, in all respects in accordance with the Resolution and the Issuing and Paying Agent Agreement, will be secured by a first and direct charge and lien upon the Revenues and all moneys and securities held, and accounts established, under the Resolution (except amounts held in any Rebate Account established under the Resolution), subject only to the provisions of the Resolution permitting the payment or use of such Revenues, moneys, securities and accounts for the purposes, in the manner and upon the terms and conditions set forth in the Resolution.
+The Notes of Series 2 are not secured by any other property or moneys of the Department.

-4. Neither the principal of nor the interest on the Notes of Series 1 constitutes a debt, liability or obligation of the State of California or, except as expressly provided in the Resolution, of the Department.
+4. Neither the principal of nor the interest on the Notes of Series 2 constitutes a debt, liability or obligation of the State of California or, except as expressly provided in the Resolution, of the Department.

-5. Interest on the Notes of Series 1, when the Notes of Series 1 are issued from time to time in accordance with the Resolution, the Issuing and Paying Agent Agreement and the Tax Certificate, will be excluded from gross income for federal income tax purposes under Section 103 of the Internal Revenue Code of 1986 and exempt from State of California personal income taxes.
-The amount treated as interest on the Notes of Series 1 and excluded from gross income will depend upon the taxpayer's election under Internal Revenue Service Notice 94-84.
-Interest on the Notes of Series 1 when issued from time to time in accordance with the Resolution, the Issuing and Paying Agent Agreement and the Tax Certificate, will not constitute a specific preference item for purposes of the federal alternative minimum tax.
-We express no opinion regarding other tax consequences related to the ownership or disposition of, or the amount, accrual or receipt of interest on, the Notes of Series 1.
+5. Interest on the Notes of Series 2, when the Notes of Series 2 are issued from time to time in accordance with the Resolution, the Issuing and Paying Agent Agreement and the Tax Certificate, will be excluded from gross income for federal income tax purposes under Section 103 of the Internal Revenue Code of 1986 and exempt from State of California personal income taxes.
+The amount treated as interest on the Series 2 Notes and excluded from gross income will depend upon the taxpayer's election under Internal Revenue Service Notice 94-84.
+Interest on the Series 2 Notes when issued from time to time in accordance with the Resolution, the Issuing and Paying Agent Agreement and the Tax Certificate, will not constitute a specific preference item for purposes of the federal individual alternative minimum tax.
+Note Counsel expresses no opinion regarding any other tax consequences related to the ownership or disposition of, or the amount, accrual or receipt of interest on, the Series 2 Notes.